jwtlake/tempProject/README.md

 # tempProject
-Home automation project to monitor, log and send alerts using temperature sensors.
+Home automation project to monitor, log, and send alerts using temperature sensors.